-After cancelled trips and postponed celebrations, travellers are ready to make up for lost time and are ready length of their stay and in a single this year.
+After cancelled trips and postponed celebrations, travellers are ready to make up for lost time and are ready for that dream bucket list trip.
+Over the next year, 40% of travellers are more willing to treat themselves and spend more money than usual on their next trip.